Last updated on May 22, 2021

 A Bit About Me…

-I’ve always been drawn to older adults–I love hearing their life stories and learning from their experience and wisdom.
+I’ve always been drawn to older adults–I love hearing their life stories and learning from their experience and vast wisdom.
 It’s easy for me to just walk up to a senior stranger and start a conversation.

 My career with older adults began in 1978 as a nurse’s aide.
 Through the years, I’ve worked in skilled and assisted living, hospital, private, retirement, adult day care, home health, and hospice settings.